BrennanHCSC/Kafka_Demo/kafka sep containers/README.md

 # Kafka Python Demo

-This branch separates the demo into multiple containers.
+This branch automates the flow of messages from producer -> nlp -> consumer.
-Producer sents messages to Kafka.
-Nlp modifies Kafka messages by doing a simple NLP task (reversing strings).
-Consumer simply recieves messages.
+Producer sents messages to Kafka (which is a command-line argument by the user).
+Nlp modifies the message by doing a simple NLP task (reversing the message string).
+Consumer simply recieves messages and logs them.
+Nlp and consumer are always listening.

 ## Getting Started